JamesRichards07/addressBook/README.md

-> While this repor still works, it should be consider abandoned and is not intended for professional or personal use.
+> While this repo still works, it should be consider abandoned and is not intended for professional or personal use.
 This project was created as a coding challenge to learn React and improve my skills in Typescript.

 # Address Book
 Frontend app to manage contact information.